 The Company invests in split-dollar bank-owned life insurance ("BOLI") as a source of funding for employee benefit expenses.
 BOLI involves the purchasing of life insurance by the Company on a chosen group of employees.
-The Company is the owner and the Company and employee's beneficiary are beneficiaries of the policies.
+The Company is the owner and the Company and the employee's beneficiary are beneficiaries of the policies.
 This life insurance investment is carried at the cash surrender value of the underlying policies.
 Income from the increase in cash surrender value of the policies is included in other income on the Consolidated Statements of Income.
 Some of the BOLI policies have a post-retirement death benefit.
-The liability for this benefit was \$869 and \$817 at December 31, 2021 and 2020, respectively.
-The expense related to the liability for future benefits of the Company's split-dollar bank-owned life insurance was approximately \$52 and \$(21) for the years ended December 31, 2021 and 2020, respectively.
+The liability for this benefit was \$938 and \$869 at December 31, 2022 and 2021, respectively.
+The expense related to the liability for future benefits of the Company's split-dollar bank-owned life insurance was \$69 and \$52 for the years ended December 31, 2022 and 2021, respectively.